 It started simply enough.
-I have been wanting to get back into a regular band, and (only partly) to that end I have asked a few close friends, all non-musicians, if they would be interested in learning to play anything.
+I have wanted to get back into a regular band, and (only partly) to that end, I have asked a few close friends, all non-musicians, if they would be interested in learning to play anything.

-I’m a decent drummer and a decent singer, and I know enough guitar and keyboards to teach someone the basics.
+I’m a good drummer and singer, and I know enough guitar and keyboards to teach someone the basics.
 I was willing to start someone off with something.

-After another declined, my friend Glenn was in fact very interested, but completely skeptical if he could actually learn.
-He and I are on the verge of turning 50 years old, and he said “Isn’t it a little late for me” and “I don’t know how to read music”.
-This is especially surprising in his case, as he is basically as young-at-heart as I am, and in addition extremely physically fit.
+After another declined, my friend Glenn was very interested but completely skeptical if he could learn.
+He and I are on the verge of turning 50 years old, and he said, “Isn’t it a little late for me?” and “I don’t know how to read music.”
+This is especially surprising in his case, as he is basically as young-at-heart as I am, and besides, extremely physically fit.
 He’s no slouch.

-My approach was to sit Glenn down and spend a few minutes just discussing music in general and then to walk through a song.
+My approach was to sit Glenn down, spend a few minutes discussing music in general, and then walk through a song.

 - Roles of the musicians.